UnconventionalOne/Sudoku/README.md

 brute_force_attempt1.py

 My crazy backtracking solver.
-Because of the way data is currently being stored in nested lists, this could be a lot faster.
-Pelease excuse the mess, It's decided to upload it in all it's testing glory.
+Because of the way data is currently being stored in nested lists, it't pretty slow.
+Pelease excuse the mess.
+I decided to upload it in all it's messy, testing glory.